Data Table

 * **Width:** How wide the column is.

-* **Sorting:** Whether users can sort the data by that column.
+* **Sorting:** Whether users can sort by this column.

 * **Text Wrapping:** How text wraps within the column.

-* **Color & Formatting Cells**: [check this tutorial](/flow/tutorials/components/data-table/tips-and-tricks/how-to-conditionally-color-cells.md) to learn more
+* **Color & Formatting Cells:** [Check this tutorial](/flow/tutorials/components/data-table/tips-and-tricks/how-to-conditionally-color-cells.md).

 #### Tailor Each Column

-* **Minimum Fraction Digits:** Sets the minimum number of digits to display after the decimal point.
+* **Minimum Fraction Digits** — minimum digits after the decimal point.

-* **Maximum Fraction Digits:** Sets the maximum number of digits to display after the decimal point.
+* **Maximum Fraction Digits** — maximum digits after the decimal point.

-* **Minimum Integer Digits:** Ensures a minimum number of digits before the decimal, even for small values.
+* **Minimum Integer Digits** — minimum digits before the decimal.

 <figure><img src="/files/xRabIwfx8qiv0bQM8TJU" alt="" width="375"><figcaption></figcaption></figure>